wavering-ruby/STARS-VBA-CharactersSheet/README.md

 ## 4.2.
 - :envelope_with_arrow: [Download](./Character's%20Sheet/Ficha-de-STARS-4.2.xlsm)
-- Added a new tab for the "Passagem" powers.
+- Added a new tab for the "Passagem" powers;
-- In Construction.
+- Added the calculation of Mental RD.

 ---